aspose-html/Aspose.HTML-Documentation/content/java/working-with-documents/editing-a-document/_index.md

 url: /java/editing-a-document/
 ---

 As we already mentioned [here](/html/java/creating-a-document/) the implementation of [HTMLDocument](https://apireference.aspose.com/html/java/com.aspose.html/HTMLDocument) as well as the whole DOM are based on [WHATWG DOM](https://dom.spec.whatwg.org/) standard.
-So, it is easy to use Aspose.HTML having a basic knowledge of [HTML](https://en.wikipedia.org/wiki/HTML) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) languages.
+So, it is easy to use Aspose.HTML having a basic knowledge of {{%HTML%}} and {{%JavaScript%}} languages.
 The [DOM package](https://apireference.aspose.com/html/java/com.aspose.html.dom/package-frame) is represented with the following fundamental data types:

 |**Data type** |**Description**|